“The only thing more destructive to historical landmarks than a bulldozer is procrastination on the part of preservationists.”

 Most of the work of creating a Historic Ordinance has already been done by the County, Goleta just needs to adopt it.
 In fact, there’s already a list of historic resources in the Goleta General Plan.
 But the city staff insists on starting from scratch, reinventing the wheel, wasting valuable time and taxpayers money.

-So that’s the state of the situation, one year later.
+So that’s the state of the situation.
 Waiting.
 We still haven’t saved the old gas station, and the development is popping up all around it.
-If you want to help motivate some of the players in this drawn out melodrama, here is a list of emails.
-Ask them to pressure Ty Warner.
-Ask them to fast track a Historic Ordinance.
+If you want to help motivate some of the players in this drawn out melodrama, email some folks at the city.
 Ask them to give the history of Goleta the respect it deserves, before it’s all paved over and forgotten.
 It’s our heritage, it’s what Goleta is, it’s who we are.

 This is the Ty Warner contact-